snowl/LoLEnhancementSuite/README.md

 * AppearOffline

-The away status dot will make you appear offline to other users.
+Adds an option to appear offline in the client.
+The status dot has an extra option, so it rotates Online, Away, Invisible.
+You appear invisible to everyone, but all chat functions still remain.

 * KeepMyPage